kenflab/LLM-scCurator/README.md

 1. Go to **[Google AI Studio](https://aistudio.google.com/)**.
 2. Log in with your Google Account.
 3. Click **"Get API key"** (top-left) $\rightarrow$ **"Create API key"**.
-4. Copy the key and use it in your code.
+4. Copy the key and use it in your cod